Skip to content

 Choose Nuvei if you are a licensed iGaming operator at $500k+ monthly.
 Nuvei holds the gambling licenses Pay.com does not (MGA, UKGC, Isle of Man, US states), has six iGaming platform connectors ready to go, and lists DraftKings, FanDuel, and BetMGM as clients.
 The pricing is heavier (1.5-3.5% plus 5-10% reserve for 6 months) but the product actually does iGaming.

 Choose Paysafe if Skrill and Neteller wallet traffic matters.
 50M+ captive wallet users that Pay.com cannot replicate.
-MGA and UKGC licenses, 888 and PokerStars as clients, full iGaming compliance stack.
+MGA and UKGC licenses, 888 and PokerStars as clients, a full iGaming compliance stack.
 The trade-off is heavier maintenance fees and a tougher onboarding process.

 Choose Trustly if open banking is the actual need.
 Pay.com's open-banking layer is a wrapper around Volt; going direct to Trustly typically costs less (0-1%) and gets deeper European bank coverage.
 For iGaming pay-ins in Nordics, UK, Germany, and Netherlands this is usually the right answer.